5% OFF WITH CODE WIN5

 In practice, the most important thing is not the label but the layout.
 Some customers want open shelves for consoles and media boxes, while others prefer cupboard storage to keep the room looking tidier.
 This category includes a mix of designs so you can choose the one that works best for the way your living room is used every day.

-Small oak TV stands are ideal for tighter spaces, second living rooms and homes where a lighter footprint matters.
+Small wooden TV stands are ideal for tighter spaces, second living rooms and homes where a lighter footprint matters.
 They give you a practical place for the television without taking over the room, and they often work especially well in bay-fronted spaces or alongside more compact seating layouts.

-Large oak TV units are a better fit for wider walls, bigger televisions and family rooms where more storage is useful.
+Large solid wood TV units are a better fit for wider walls, bigger televisions and family rooms where more storage is useful.
 A large oak TV cabinet can help keep the television area more organised by giving you extra room for boxes, accessories, games, paperwork and other items that tend to collect around the screen.

 If your layout is awkward or you want to make better use of an unused corner, a corner design is often the most practical choice.
-You can also browse our dedicated [Large TV Units], [Small TV Units] and [Corner TV Units] categories if you already know which shape you need.
+You can also browse our dedicated Large TV Units, Small TV Units and Corner TV Units categories if you already know which shape you need.

 One of the main benefits of an oak TV unit is the extra storage it brings to the room.
 Open shelving is useful for set-top boxes, consoles and media players because it keeps everything easy to reach.
 It can also make the furniture feel lighter visually, which is often helpful in smaller spaces.